cisagov/dotgov-home/pages/registration/common-questions.md

 1. **Administrative contact**: someone from the signatory’s office that will approve the content.
 This person must be a government employee.

-2. **Billing contact**: a person with access to a government credit card and the ability to pay registration fees.

-3. **Technical contact**: a developer or administrator, often responsible for managing [DNS]({{ site.baseurl }}/management/dns/) and securing the infrastructure.
+2. **Technical contact**: a developer or administrator, often responsible for managing [DNS]({{ site.baseurl }}/management/dns/) and securing the infrastructure.

-4. **Security contact**: a [security contact]({{ site.baseurl }}/management/security-best-practices/#add-a-security-contact) is a recommended practice, and can be added to allow outsiders to report observed or suspected security issues at your domain. *Security contact details are made public.*
+3. **Security contact**: a [security contact]({{ site.baseurl }}/management/security-best-practices/#add-a-security-contact) is a recommended practice, and can be added to allow outsiders to report observed or suspected security issues at your domain. *Security contact details are made public.*

-There cannot be a single point of contact duplicated across more than one role.
+We don't currently allow be a single point of contact to be re-used for more than one role.
 An exception is made should you choose to use a personal email address for a security contact.
 We recommend using an alias, like `security@<domain>`.

-Each contact will have the ability to access the .gov registrar, make changes to DNS, or make payments.
+Administrative and technical contacts have the ability to access the .gov registrar or make changes to DNS.

-#### How do I request an exception to the naming conventions?
+#### How do I request an exception to the naming requirements?

-Exceptions to the [naming conventions]({{ site.baseurl }}/registration/requirements/#naming-conventions) can be requested in the authorization letter.
+Exceptions to the [naming requirements]({{ site.baseurl }}/registration/requirements/#naming-requirements) can be requested in the authorization letter.
 For cities and counties, we have [outlined some circumstances]({{ site.baseurl }}/registration/requirements/#city-and-county-exception-requests) where we may grant an exception.

 #### My authorizing authority won’t sign an authorization letter.
 What do I do now?

 Without a letter signed by the party defined in our [domain requirements]({{ site.baseurl }}/registration/requirements/) as the authorizing authority for your organization, you cannot register a .gov domain name.

-#### My request was denied.
-What is the appeal process?

-In October 1997, the Federal Networking Council delegated full responsibility for .gov domain registration to the [General Services Administration](https://www.gsa.gov).
-Please [contact us]({{ site.baseurl }}/support/) with any questions you may have.
+#### How often do I need to renew my domain name?

+Annually.
+As a domain contact, you’ll receive several reminder emails.
+If your domain names are not kept current, they will be removed from active status.
+If any of your .gov domain names are removed from active status, services attached to them may experience issues.

+#### What happens if I do not renew my domain name?

+See the response in the [renewals and deletions FAQ]({{ site.baseurl }}/management/#what-happens-if-i-do-not-renew-my-domain-name)

 ***